Discontinuous Galerkin Library

 template<class Geometry , class Matrix , class Container >

-using dg::Elliptic = typedef Elliptic2d<Geometry, Matrix, Container>
+using dg::Elliptic = Elliptic2d<Geometry, Matrix, Container>

 A 2d negative elliptic differential operator \( -\nabla \cdot ( \mathbf{\chi}\cdot \nabla ) \).